Miloud-MIHOUBI-AI/causal-sentiment-mining-noisy-streams/README.md

 This repository contains the code and experiments for the paper:

-> Causal Sentiment Mining under Noisy Streams via Lightweight Attention
+> Attention Enhanced BiLSTM for Causal Sentiment Mining in Noisy Social Media Streams
 > Miloud Mihoubi, Meriem Zerkouk, Belkacem Chikhaoui, 2025.

 ## Overview